 In post-modern culture, the Judeo-Christian worldview is often dismissed as too narrow-minded and dogmatic.
 Jung saw the reconciliation of opposites as a sign of great cultural sophistication: “(Chinese philosophy) never failed to acknowledge the polarity and paradoxity (sic) of all life.
 The opposites always balanced one another – a sign of high culture.
 One-sidedness, though it lends momentum, is a sign of barbarism.”
 It would not be too far off to describe Jung as a gnostic Taoist.
 “The book on types (PT)”, says Jung, “yielded the view that every judgment made by an individual is conditioned by his personality type and that every point of view is necessarily relative.
 This raised the question of the unity which must compensate this diversity, and it led me directly to the Chinese concept of Tao.”
 Being influenced by the Yin-Yang of Taoism, Jung believed that “Everything requires for its existence its opposite, or it fades into nothingness.”
 The Batman movie ‘Dark Knight’ has a very Jungian moment where the Joker says to Batman: “I don’t want to kill you!
 What would I do without you?
 Go back to ripping off mob dealers?
 No, no, NO!
 No. You… you… complete me.”
-George Lucas’ ‘dark side of the Force’ in Star Wars is another epic Jungian moment that conditions post-moderns to see spirituality as a reconciliation of light and darkness.
+George Lucas’ ‘dark side of the Force’ in the Star Wars series is another epic Jungian moment that conditions post-moderns to see spirituality as a reconciliation of light and darkness.

 In the book Psychological Types, Jung comments that “Yoga is a method by which the libido is systematically ‘drawn in’ and thereby released from the bondage of opposites.”
 Jung entitled an entire section in PT: “Concerning the Brahmanic Conception of the Reconciling Symbol”.
 Jung notes: “Brahman therefore must signify the irrational union of the opposites – hence their final overcoming…These quotations show that Brahman is the reconciliation and dissolution of the opposites – hence standing beyond them as an irrational factor.”